RedHatParichay/qiskit-lancasterleipzig-2023/README.md

 # Dr Farina Riaz
-She is currently a research scholar at the University of Southern Queensland working closely with CSIRO Australia, working on Artificial Intelligence using Quantum technology.
-She is also an IBM Quantum Researcher Program Member.
+She is an accomplished research scholar, completing her PhD at the University of Southern Queensland.
+She is currently a Research fellow working closely with CSIRO Australia, working on Artificial Intelligence Security using Quantum technology.
+She is also an IBM Quantum Research Program Member.